 Engineering metrics provide valuable benefits for software development teams.

-- They can increase team productivity by surfacing bottlenecks
+- They can increase developer productivity by surfacing bottlenecks

 - They can help increase the overall quality of the products you ship